 WRITING IN PRACTICE

 Writing is a powerful tool for students to express their ideas and understanding, serving not only as a means of communication but also as a process of discovery that deepens their knowledge and helps them make connections between concepts.
-The following are two examples of Voyager courses with a focus on the writing process.

 Truth Seekers: The Art of Discovery - Middle & High School